Embassy of India

 Economic and Commercial relations

-15. India-Japan Comprehensive Economic Partnership (CEPA): India-Japan Comprehensive Economic Partnership (CEPA) Agreement came into effect from 1 August 2011.
+- India-Japan Comprehensive Economic Partnership (CEPA): India- Japan Comprehensive Economic Partnership Agreement (CEPA) came into effect from 1 August 2011.
 The Agreement covers not only trade in goods but also services, movement of natural persons, investments, intellectual property rights, custom procedures and other trade related issues.
-The CEPA envisages abolition of tariffs over 94% of items traded between India and Japan over a period of 10 years.
-In order to further expand and strengthen the economic and business ties and address the CEPA implementation issues, various Sub-Committees have been established under CEPA in areas of Rules of Origin, Customs Procedures, Technical Regulations, Standards and Conformity Assessment Procedures & SPS Measures, Trade in Services, Improvement of Business Environment, and Movement of Natural Persons & Cooperation.
-A Proposal for setting up of a sub-committee on Trade in Goods under IJCEPA is also presently under discussion between both the sides.
+Through this mechanism, 94% of the items that were traded between India and Japan in 2011 saw tariff reductions by 2021.
+In order to further expand economic and business ties and address the CEPA implementation issues, various Sub- Committees have been established under CEPA in areas of Rules of Origin, Customs Procedures, Technical Regulations, Standards and Conformity Assessment Procedures & SPS Measures, Trade in Services, Improvement of Business Environment, and Movement of Natural Persons & Cooperation.
+Commerce Secretary visited Japan in March 2026 and held the 7th round of the Joint Committee Meeting on India-Japan Comprehensive Economic Partnership Agreement (CEPA).

 Year